Get the latest, first

 Implement regular auditing and monitoring

 Regularly audit your Kubernetes clusters to identify and fix misconfigurations or vulnerabilities.
-You should also implement comprehensive monitoring to keep track of your system’s state and quickly identify any abnormal behavior.
-A centralized logging solution will enable you to gather and view logs from all of your cloud environments for a unified view.
+It would help if you also implemented comprehensive monitoring to keep track of your system’s state and quickly identify any abnormal behaviour.
+A centralized logging solution will enable you to gather and view logs from your cloud environments for a unified view.

 Enforce resource quotas and limit ranges